-Reference Finding

-2020-001 Finding Type - Material weakness

-Criteria - The Gerald R. Ford International Airport Authority (the "Authority") should maintain adequate segregation of duties, including preventive and detective controls to safeguard assets and ensure timely and accurate financial reporting.

-Condition - Beginning in July 2020, the internal controls of the Authority lacked adequate segregation of duties related to certain account reconciliations, additions, deletions, or modifications of vendors in the accounting software and uploading of vendor payment information.
-Further details regarding these internal control deficiencies are as follows:

-(a) Cash account reconciliation functions were performed by one individual who was not restricted from accessing cash receipts, cash disbursements, and journal entry functions.
-This individual also had access to the check stock and electronic printer with signatures to process accounts payable transactions unilaterally.
+Reference Number Finding 2021-001 Finding Type - Material weakness Criteria - The Gerald R. Ford International Airport Authority (the "Authority") should maintain adequate segregation of duties, including preventive and detective controls to safeguard assets and ensure timely and accurate financial reporting.
+Condition - During 2021, the internal controls of the Authority lacked adequate segregation of duties related to certain account reconciliations, additions, deletions, or modifications of vendors in the accounting software and uploading of vendor payment information.
+Further details regarding these internal control deficiencies are as follows: (a) Cash account and disbursement reconciliation functions were reviewed by one individual who was not restricted from accessing cash receipts, cash disbursements, and journal entry functions. (b) Changes to vendor properties in the accounting software do not require dual authorization.

-(b) There was no secondary, independent review performed over bank reconciliations or check registers once prepared.

-(c) Changes to vendor properties in the accounting software do not require dual authorization.
 In addition, the uploading of vendor payment information from the accounting software to the online bank portal is done using an unsecured manual file.

+online bank portal is done using an unsecured manual file.
 Context - No audit adjustments were identified, and no unsupported disbursements or journal entries were detected as a result of our sampling procedures.
 However, the lack of adequate segregation of duties in these areas could result in a material misappropriation of assets that could be concealed in the financial records, making the likelihood of detection remote.

-Cause - The Authority did not adequately revise internal control procedures to maintain adequate segregation of duties after temporary workforce reductions resulting from the COVID-19 pandemic.
+Cause - The Authority did not adequately revise internal control procedures to maintain adequate segregation of duties after temporary workforce reductions.